mr5h3lby/material_management/README.md

 # material_management
-Module for manage material for odoo 11
+Module to manage material for odoo 1